We offer a wide range of services for adults facing challenges with mental health, substance use and/or homelessness.

 When people want to change the direction of their lives, we’re there.
 We offer a range of personalized services, including need assessment, goal development, one-on-one support, skills building, advocacy and crisis intervention and prevention.
 We also help connect our clients with other community, social and health care services and resources.

 These services are available in Toronto and York Region.
+Support is available in French for French-speaking clients within North York.

 We offer specialized transitional housing and supports to help adults safely and successfully return to living in the community after they’ve been hospitalized.
 Adults who have been hospitalized are often unable to be discharged, especially when they have no family support or appropriate housing options.